What’s In a License? Microneedle with PRP

 Though transmission of HIV by unsterile injection practices is a known risk, this is the first time it has been linked to cosmetic injection services, said Anna Stadelman-Behar, PhD, MPH, an epidemiologist at the CDC’s Epidemic Intelligence Service.”

-Several individuals were infected with HIV and had no known risk factors which, initially lead to the investigation.
-According to the article, investigators discovered several troubling lapses in basic medical and sterility process:
+Several individuals were infected with HIV and had no known risk factors, which initially led to the investigation.
+According to the article, investigators discovered several troubling lapses in basic medical and sterility processes:

 • On a kitchen counter, a centrifuge, a heating dry bath, and a rack of unlabeled tubes containing blood.